Sierra Leone: Foreign relations

 The Sierra Leonean Ministry of Foreign Affairs and International Cooperation is responsible for foreign policy of Sierra Leone.
 Sierra Leone has diplomatic relations that include China, Russia, Libya, Iran, and Cuba.

 Sierra Leone has good relations with the West, including the United States, and has maintained historical ties with the United Kingdom and other former British colonies through its membership of the Commonwealth of Nations.
 The United Kingdom has played a major role in providing aid to the former colony, together with administrative help and military training since intervening to end the Civil War in 2000.

-Former President Siaka Stevens' government had sought closer relations with other West African countries under the Economic Community of West African States (ECOWAS) a policy continued by the current government.
-Sierra Leone, along with Liberia, Ivory Coast and Guinea, form the Mano River Union (MRU).
+Former president Siaka Stevens's government sought closer relations with other West African countries under the Economic Community of West African States (ECOWAS), a policy continued by the current government.
+Sierra Leone, Liberia, Ivory Coast, and Guinea form the Mano River Union (MRU).
 It is primarily designed to implement development projects and promote regional economic integration between the four countries.

 Sierra Leone is also a member of the United Nations and its specialised agencies, the African Union, the African Development Bank (AFDB), the Organisation of Islamic Cooperation (OIC), and the Non-Aligned Movement (NAM).
 Sierra Leone is a member of the International Criminal Court with a Bilateral Immunity Agreement of protection for the US military (as covered under Article 98).

+Sierra Leone is the 66th most peaceful country in the world, according to the 2024 Global Peace Index.